SopadeGalinha/42-ft_printf/README.md

-# <h1>42 ft_printf</h1>

-The ft_printf project aims to provide a simplified version of the printf function in C.
-It allows you to format and print to the standard output according to specified format specifiers.
-This implementation supports a subset of the format specifiers provided by the standard printf function.
+The ft_printf project is a simplified version of the printf function in C that allows you to format and print to the standard output using specified format specifiers.
+It supports a subset of the format specifiers provided by the standard printf function, including the following flags:
-Support for basic format specifiers like %c, %s, %d, %i, %u, %p, %x, %X
+*%c, %s, %d, %i, %u, %p, %x, and %X*.

-## Getting Started
+Getting Started

-To get started with **ft_printf**, you can simply download or clone the repository to your local machine:
+To get started with ft_printf, follow these steps:

+    Download or clone the repository to your local machine by running the following command:

 `git clone https://github.com/SopadeGalinha/42-ft_printf.git`